Loopring/protocols/packages/loopring_v3/README.md

 Replace network with `development`, `live`, `ropsten`, `koven`, etc.

-## Verify Contract Source Code
+## Etherscan.io Code Verification

 You can run `truffle-flattener <solidity-files>` to flatten a file.
 For contracts with constructor arguments, use https://abi.hashex.org/ to generated the argument string.
+To verify on etherscan.io, you also need to learn which libraries are linked to each contract from the migration scripts.